Abd Al Munim Al Gilyani

 Abu Al-Fadl Abd Al-Munim bin Omar bin Abdullah Al-Ghassani Al-Gilyani known as Abd Al Munim Al Gilyani(Arabic: عبد المنعم الجلياني).
-Abd Al Munim Al Gilyani (October 4, 1136 – 1206; Muharram 7, 531 – 603) is an Andalusian Arab physician, writer, and poet from the twelfth century AD / the sixth century AH who lived most of his life in the East.
+Abd Al Munim Al Gilyani (October 4, 1136 – 1206; Muharram 7, 531 – 603) was an Andalusian Arab physician, writer, and poet from the twelfth century AD / the sixth century AH who lived most of his life in the East.
 He was given the nickname "The wise man of time" (Arabic: حكيم الزمان) and he is originally from Galiana in Guadix near Granada in Andalusia.
 He moved to Maghreb then to Mashriq where he lived in Damascus his for the rest of his life.
 He visited Baghdad in 601 AH.
 Saladin respected and valued him and Abd al-Moneim praised him, he has 10 collections of both poetry and prose and many other publications.
 He died in Damascus.

 CV

 He is Abu Al-Fadl Abdel Munim, and it was said Muhammad Abdel Munim bin Omar bin Abdullah bin Ahmed bin Khader bin Malik bin Hassan Al-Ghassani Al-Malqi Al-Gilyani Al-Wadi Ashi.

 He was born on 7th of Muharram 531/4 October 1136 in the village of Galiana in Guadix near Granada.
 He studied the science of Hadith.
 He then went to Maghreb then Mashriq then lived in Damascus for a long time.
 He was connected to Saladin and praised him in many of his poems including a praise in a poetry that he wrote in 538AH and sent it to him where he received it in the same year that he designed the Franks in Acre.
 Al Gilyani roamed around in the Levant until he became the physician of the Sultani Maristan.
 He entered Baghdad in 601 AH.

 He died in Damascus in the year 603 AH / 1206 at most, or in Dhul-Qi’dah 602 / June 1206.